2020 Alaska Science & Engineering Fair

 - Registration Night is when you submit your paperwork, pay the entry fee (the fee is waived for online registrations received early!), go through the safety check, set up your project, and receive your Science Fair T-shirt.
 Senior High students must also turn in their paperwork for their final Scientific Review.

 - Arrive any time between 5:00PM–7:30PM.
 Allow approximately an hour to register.
 Please do not arrive early.
 5:00PM tends to be the busiest; try a little later for faster registration times.

 - Late registration is available on Saturday morning only for those students who meet the following criteria: 1.
 The teacher/chaperone has notified the Science Fair Director of the late registration; 2.
-The student has done an electronic registration by noon on Thursday (the day before Registration Night).
+The student has done an electronic registration by noon on Thursday (the day before Project Check-In).

-- Main Judging Event: Saturday, March 30, 2019.
+- Main Judging Event: Saturday, March 28, 2020.
 Official judging times vary depending on age group and subject.
 Specialty Judges will be judging all day.
 We suggest middle school and high school students stay all day to have the best chance at talking with the specialty judges.
-2019 ASEF Schedule of Events (PDF) (not posted yet)
+2020 ASEF Schedule of Events (PDF)

 |Prepare for your project’s safety check!
 When you set up your project at Registration, it must have a safety inspection.
 These pages extracted from the Safety Inspector Training slide show (1.3MB PDF) describe items that may not be on your project display.

 You can use items such as glass tubing, vinegar, and plant soil during your research, but please don’t bring such items to the science fair.
 Take pictures of them!
 Put the pictures on your display.